Blog

 By Daniela Grayeb, MD, FACP, CEDS

-Self-induced vomiting can also cause periorbital petechiae (small red dots around the eye).
-Like rupturing the blood vessels within the eyes, purging can also cause the capillaries (tiny blood vessels) around the eyes to break, causing a red speckled appearance.
+Self-induced vomiting can also cause small red dots around the eye (periorbital petechiae).
+Like rupturing the blood vessels within the eyes, purging can also cause the capillaries around the eyes to break, causing a red speckled appearance across the face.

 Calloused Knuckles

-Calloused knuckles, or Russel’s sign, is a pathognomonic finding of bulimia.
+Calloused knuckles, or Russell’s sign, is another sign of BN and purging.
 Calloused knuckles occur due to pushing the fingers into the mouth, causing irritation and abrasions on the back of the hand.
+This is rarely encountered nowadays.

 ACUTE Earns Prestigious Center of Excellence Designation from Anthem